isaacschiffler/ecotrek-equipment-co/concurrency.md

   Use Locks
   Apply FOR UPDATE locks when querying cart items to ensure no other transaction can modify these records until the current transaction is complete.

-## 3. User Info Editing-Caused Lost Updates- Two users (User A and User B) are updating the same record almost simultaneously without proper synchronization.
+## 3. User Info Editing-Caused Lost Updates- Two users are updating the same record almost simultaneously without proper synchronization.

   ### Initial State:
   - users table: